oizdar/posts_wall/README.md

 - Bootstrap

 ### Installation:
-- (important)Repository doesn't have bootstrap files.
+- Repository doesn't have bootstrap files.
 Copy them inside /web/bootstrap folder. or modify index.html file references. jQuery is included from external source.
 - Example configuration is in .env.dist file, copy it as .env
 - This system is built on docker.
 To start app is enough to use command `docker-compose up` in project directory.